 Advice for employers

-There are a number of things you may want to consider when planning support for your employees with hearing loss.
+There are a number of things you may want to consider for supporting employees with hearing loss.
 These include:

 We recommend you check that staff with hearing aids can hear the fire alarm anywhere their job may require them to go.

 This should be done with and without their hearing aids, because batteries can run out, plus staff may switch off their hearing aids in noisy environments.

 If they can't hear the fire alarm, then consider the following alternatives: